patbeagan1/dotfiles/README.md

 ## Using all of the available scripts and aliases

-To use this system, you must be running ZSH!
+_Per the disclaimer, only do this if you are me, or you are full of blind faith_

 First, clone this project to your machine
 `git clone git@github.com:patbeagan1/dotfiles.git`